 Accordingly, different methods also have individual advantages and disadvantages, which we will dive into together.

-From the following methods, you should choose the one that fits best into your daily routine.
+You should choose the one that fits best into your daily routine from the following methods.
 Finally, intermittent fasting should not become an additional stress factor.

 Because of its simple rules, which you can tailor to your daily routine, beginners achieve the best results with 16/8 intermittent fasting.